lambdaisland/ornament/README.md

 ```

 This does two things, first of all it creates a Hiccup component, which combines
 the tag (`:a` in this case), with a class name based on the component name.
+(See
+the section on "Choosing a Hiccup Implementation" for more info on where this
+syntax is supported.)

 ```clojure
 ;; Hiccup